Chicago Hotels – Tips & Advice

 19. Thompson Chicago – Gold Coast

 Luxury hotel in a historic Daniel Burnham building with polished marble and rich gold details.
 Built in 1914 and recently restored, this Chicago landmark has an indoor pool, whirlpool, and sauna.
 Dine well at their gourmet Italian restaurant or in their New American-style lounge.
-Centrally located in the Loop, near Millennium Park and Navy Pier.• Hotel phone: 312.660.8200
+Centrally located in the Loop, near Millennium Park and Navy Pier.

-Rock ‘n Roll-themed luxury hotel in a historic Art Deco building.
+Grand hotel in a historic Art Deco building.
 The building itself, designed after a green champagne bottle with a golf foil top, perfectly suits the indulgent attitude the hotel represents.
-The interiors feature faux snakeskin and music memorabilia, like instruments, concert flyers, and band photos.
+The interiors feature luxurious fabrics, elegant granite and marble, and rich art throughout.
 This hotel also features two amazing restaurants, one featuring Jamaican cuisine and the other in a New American style.
-Ideal location, near the Chicago Riverwalk, Chicago Theater, and Millennium Park. • Hotel phone: 312.334.6767
+Ideal location, near the Chicago Riverwalk, Chicago Theater, and Millennium Park.

 Staying in the Gold Coast

 This is the most affluent neighborhood in Chicago, and has been since its birth in the 1880s, when several millionaires flocked here after the Great Chicago Fire.
 Stately mansions, luxury high rises, and designer boutiques line the streets, alongside Rolls Royce and Lamborghini dealers.
 This area is home to a few malls, including Water Tower Place and 900 North Michigan Shops.
 But Oak Street is the most loved hub for upscale shopping and features designer shops, like Hermes and Prada, plus high-end specialty boutiques.
-Rush Street is a haven for cutting edge restaurants, plus bars and clubs that run high-energy until the wee hours.
-Other area attractions include the historic Water Tower and its tiny art gallery and John Hancock Tower, with its 360º Observatory featuring the signature Tilt experience, where visitors are tilted over the edge on a glass platform.
+Rush Street is a haven for cutting edge restaurants, plus bars and clubs that run at high-energy until the wee hours.

 Best Hotels in Gold Coast